SlyBouhafs/MMMKIII/README.markdown

-# Akai MPK Mini MK3 MIDI Remote Script for Ableton Live
+# The Ultimate Akai MPK Mini MK3 MIDI Remote Script for Ableton Live

 Tested only on Live 11 but should be compatible with Live 7, 8, 9 and 10.

 ## Control Ableton via the MPK Mini MK3